-Dental surgery also includes bone plastic surgery, covering root recessions, gingival transplantation, lip and tongue frenulum undercutting, orthopedic therapy for tooth fractures, alveolar processes of the maxilla and mandible.
+Dental surgery also includes bone reconstruction, root coverage, gum grafting, lip and tongue frenectomy, orthopedic therapy of tooth fractures, and alveolar fractures of the maxilla and mandible.

-One of the most frequently performed surgical procedures in the dental office is the extraction of wisdom teeth, i.e. third molars.
-In most patients, eights grow out quite late – usually between the ages of 17 and 25 (however, sometimes they appear later or do not erupt at all).
-Due to the anatomy of wisdom teeth and difficult access to them, conservative treatment of eights often turns out to be ineffective or even pointless.
-Especially since these teeth are more prone to caries than other teeth.
+One of the most common surgical procedures performed in the dental office is the extraction of third molars, also referred to as wisdom teeth.
+In most patients, wisdom teeth erupt at a fairly late age – usually between the age of 17 and 25 (sometimes, however, they appear even later or don’t erupt at all).
+Due to the anatomy of wisdom teeth and difficult access to them, conservative treatment often proves ineffective or even pointless; especially that third molars are more susceptible to caries than other teeth.
 A situation where a carious lesion develops in a partially erupted wisdom tooth is observed quite often.
 Indications for a surgical intervention include improperly positioned unerupted wisdom teeth that pose a risk of complications and may damage adjacent teeth or cause crowding of teeth in the anterior segment.